 In fact, you might say that Atlanta has never stopped being rebuilt, re-imagined, and re-invented.
 With more than 20 colleges and universities in the greater Atlanta area, The Big Peach (or ATL, or simply “The A”) is one of the world’s biggest talent engines, with thousands of bright young graduates (the very definition of the “creative class“) choosing to live and work permanently in the same exciting city that educated them and prepared them for career readiness.
 Atlanta is also known as The Hollywood of the South, with scores of TV shows and movies shot there annually (including Black Panther, The Walking Dead, and nearly all of Tyler Perry’s shows and movies).
 “Another reason I love Atlanta is because I am inspired by all the incredible creative media work I see, including the latest amazingness called Tyler Perry Studios,” says Dodds.

 Atlanta is also home to some of the world’s most famous musicians, past and present.
-(Killer Mike, Ludacris, TLC, Usher, and Whitney Houston, anyone?
-TI, Outkast and Goodie Mob are more contemporary Atlanta favorites, while old-school music devotees will love Atlanta’s very own Black Crowes, Indigo Girls, and John Mayer.
-And let’s not forget Ray Charles.)
+Jermaine Dupri, Killer Mike, Ludacris, TLC, Usher, Whitney Houston, TI, Outkast and Goodie Mob are Atlanta favorites.
+Old-school music devotees also include Atlanta’s very own Black Crowes, Indigo Girls, and John Mayer.
+And let’s not forget Ray Charles.

 From Peachtree Street downtown out to posh, hipster-friendly Buckhead to the campuses of Georgia State, Emory U, Spelman College and Morehouse, (and University of Georgia is just a few hours away in Athens, home to alt-rock legends REM) you could say with authority that Atlanta is about as young and hip as any city gets.